 - 3.60 New development shall be sited and designed to preserve oak, walnut, sycamore, alder, toyon, or other native trees that are not otherwise protected as ESHA.
 Removal of native trees shall be prohibited except where no other feasible alternative exists.
-Structures, including roads or driveways, shall be sited to prevent any encroachment into the root zone and to provide an adequate buffer outside of the root zone of individual native trees in order to allow for future growth. - 3.61 New development on sites containing oak, walnut, sycamore, alder, toyon, or other native trees shall include a tree protection plan. - Where the removal of native trees cannot be avoided through the implementation of project alternatives or where development encroachments into the protected zone of native trees result in the loss or worsened health of the trees, mitigation measures shall include, at a minimum, the planting of replacement trees shall be planted on-site, if suitable area exists on the project site, at a ratio of 10 replacement trees for every 1 tree removed.
-Where on-site mitigation is not feasible, Compensatory mitigation, in the form of an in-lieu fee, shall also be provided for the unavoidable temporal impacts of the loss of native tree habitat.
+Structures, including roads or driveways, shall be sited to prevent any encroachment into the root zone and to provide an adequate buffer outside of the root zone of individual native trees in order to allow for future growth. - 3.61 New development on sites containing oak, walnut, sycamore, alder, toyon, or other native trees shall include a tree protection plan. - 3.62 Where the removal of native trees cannot be avoided through the implementation of project alternatives or where development encroachments into the protected zone of native trees result in the loss or worsened health of the trees, mitigation measures shall include, at a minimum, the planting of replacement trees on-site, if suitable area exists on the project site, at a ratio of 10 replacement trees for every 1 tree removed.
+Where on-site mitigation is not feasible, compensatory off-site mitigation shall be provided through planting replacement trees or by providing an ; in the form of an in-lieu fee. shall be provided for the unavoidable impacts of the loss of native tree habitat.
 The fee shall be based on the type, size and age of the tree(s) removed. - 3.63 A fund shall be established to receive the in-lieu fee payments required under Policy 3.62.
 This fund, administered by the Santa Monica Mountains Conservancy, shall be used for the restoration or creation of native tree woodland or savanna habitat areas within the Santa Monica Mountains Coastal Zone.
 Fees paid to mitigate impacts of development approved within the City may be used to restore habitat anywhere within this area.
 Priority shall be given to restoration or creation on properties containing areas designated ESHA, and to properties contiguous with existing parklands containing suitable native tree habitat.